koraytugay/koraytugay.github.io/content/java/threads.md

 {:toc}

 ## Thread vs thread
-`Thread` is a class in Java where as `thread` is an individual, lightweight _process_.
+`Thread` is a class in Java where as `thread` is an individual, lightweight process.
 Every thread has its own call stack, in other words: a call stack executes in a separate thread.

 ## Starting a Thread
-A thread in Java starts as an instance of a `java.lang.Thread`.
-Every thread of execution gets started and run by an instance of Thread.
+A thread in Java starts as an instance of a Thread.
 A Thread executes the target `java.lang.Runnable` in a new thread.

 ```java
 Runnable r = () -> {};
 new Thread(r).start();
 ```

 A single instance of a Runnable can be passed to and executed by multiple threads.
-That would mean the same job will be processed multiple times (albeit in different threads).
+That would mean the same job will be processed multiple times, by different threads.

 ```java
 Runnable r = () -> {};